io-aero/io-games/README.md

 ### 1. Common Characteristics

-This section details the shared characteristics of both `docker2exe` and `Nuitka` when used to convert the `io-template-app` into an executable file.
+This section details the shared characteristics of both `docker2exe` and `Nuitka` when used to convert the `io-games` into an executable file.
 These features are crucial for understanding the overall approach and platform-specific considerations necessary for the conversion process.

 - **Target Platforms**:
 The tools support creating executables specifically for macOS, Ubuntu, or Windows.
 This allows for precise targeting based on deployment needs.